 Important – Make a copy of the SamplePage solution as a starting point.

 Click on Configure.
-This will allow place the desired controls on the form to add customization.
+This will allow placing the desired controls on the form to add customization.

 The Build Your Own Page toolbox and empty wizard page are displayed.